 Most infertile men produce low numbers of sperm, which may also show both poor swimming ability (called motility) and be abnormally shaped (morphology).
 In such men, only a small number of normally shaped motile sperm are likely to swim up the woman’s fallopian tube into the vicinity of the egg and even then may be unable to fertilise the egg.

 Why does this problem develop?
 We now believe that most cases are genetic.
 In other words, these men are born without the genetic information that would allow sperm production to occur normally.
 No treatment for men to improve sperm counts is likely to become available.
-IVF techniques offer hope though, as they require very much fewer normal sperm than does Nature.
+IVF techniques offer hope though, as they require fewer normal sperm than nature.

 In the remaining one third of infertile men, we can find a likely cause for their infertility including:

 - Obstruction to the passage of sperm from the back of the testis to the outside can result from blockage or absence of the vas deferens.
 Common causes include, obviously, vasectomy, but any history of injury, and other surgery or sexually transmitted disease may be important.

 - Men produce antibodies in their sperm following vasectomy or other trauma or infection.
 These antibodies are a common cause of infertility and prevent sperm swimming or sticking to the egg.
 Such antibodies can only be found using a special test on fresh sperm and are available Barbados Fertility Centre.

 - The testis can be damaged by a wide number of treatments including chemotherapy or repeated X-Ray therapy.

 - Some men have difficulties obtaining an erection, or ejaculating due to a wide range of problems such as diabetes, MS, or previous prostate surgery.
 In these cases sperm can be found and used for IVF.

 - Rarely, a deficiency in the brain pituitary hormones may result in low sperm counts.
 Its detection is important as it is readily treated with hormone injections.